Kristina01111000/WordPressTheme/README.md

 	-  make sure everything automatically updates
 		- so far only peepso is not updating automatically
 	- send email to him with what he needs to do to get site running
+		- header is really grey, need darker yellow
+		- confirmation on all pictures

 Need from Dr. W: